 The course structure below gives a flavour of the modules available to you and provides details of the content of this programme.
 This listing is based on the current curriculum and may change year to year in response to new curriculum developments and innovation.

-In Stage 1 you take three compulsory modules: SP300 Psychology Statistics and Practical; SP301 Introduction to Biological and General Psychology, and SP302 Introduction to Social and Developmental Psychology.
-You also take two optional modules from across the University.
+You take all compulsory modules and then choose two elective modules from across the University.
 The School of Psychology offers two option modules: SP306 Introduction to Forensic Psychology and SP311 Business Psychology: An Introduction.